florianmaxim/XGold/README.md

 To **view** CPs only no Ethereum node is necessary:

-If no Ethereum is accessible Blockchain data is provided by public APIs:
+If no Ethereum node is provided the Blockchain data is provided by public APIs:

 #1 [Blockcypher](https://www.blockcypher.com/dev/ethereum/#introduction)
 ```javascript
 https://api.blockcypher.com/v1/eth/main
 ```

 # Usage